holochain/bootstrap/README.md

 We expect and encourage developers to fork and use this code for deployment on their own CloudFlare account.

-Simply update the `wrangler.toml` with your DF account details and ensure that github secrets have `CF_API_TOKEN` set for production deployment.
+Simply update the `wrangler.toml` with your CF account details and ensure that github secrets have `CF_API_TOKEN` set for production deployment.

 ## Why do holochain networks need a bootstrap service?